XIRR in Mutual Funds

 How to Calculate XIRR in Mutual Funds?

-- Enter the date of your transactions in Column A and enter the cash flows in Column B. Mark your investments as negative and the redemption amount as positive.
+Step 1: Enter the dates of your transactions in Column A and the cash flows in Column B. Mark investments (SIP instalments, lump sum purchases) as negative and redemptions or dividends as positive.

 Example of XIRR Calculation Using Excel